Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 The impeachment inquiry, sparked by a government whistleblower’s complaint following Trump’s appeal, has quickly become a milestone, the first in a generation since Democrat Bill Clinton was charged with an affair with a White House intern.

-During weeks of impeachment proceedings over Ukraine, witnesses from across the national security and foreign service sphere testified under oath about alarms going off in Washington and Kyiv over Trump’s conversation with Zelenskyy.
+During weeks of Ukraine impeachment proceedings, witnesses from across the national security and foreign service sphere testified under oath about alarms going off in Washington and Kyiv over Trump’s conversation with Zelenskyy .

-Complicated stories emerged of Trump allies scrambling to secure the Bidens’ investigations and officials pushing back on what they saw as a breach of protocol.
+Complicated stories emerged of Trump allies scrambling to secure investigations into the Bidens — and officials pushing back on what they saw as a breach of protocol.

 Still, American opinions on the seriousness of the charges against Trump were mixed, as AP polls showed at the time.